Community Development Block Grant

 - Aid in the prevention and elimination of slums and blight

 - Meet needs having a particular urgency, such as disaster relief

 More information about the CDBG Entitlement Program can be found on the HUD Exchange website.

 Every five years the City prepares a Consolidated Plan outlining the priorities and goals for CDBG funds.
 The priorities and goals guide the City's pursuit of the activities each year as identified in the Annual Action Plans.
 Public input is solicited and encouraged throughout the Consolidated Plan drafting process.
 The City's current Consolidated Plan runs from FY2019 to FY2023, and a copy of this plan can be found at the below link.

 Each year the City prepares and publishes an Annual Action Plan (AAP) detailing the projects that the City will undertake during the program year to accomplish the goals and priorities outlined in the Consolidated Plan.
 The most recent AAP is at the link below.

 The public is encouraged to participate in the AAP drafting process.
-Starting in the spring/early summer, the City holds two public needs meetings, advertised both in The News Virginian and on the City's website.
+Starting in the spring/early summer, the City holds at least two public needs meetings, advertised both in The News Virginian and on the City's website.
 After the first public needs meeting, the draft plan is made available for review by the public for 30 days.
 During this 30-day review period, the second public needs meeting is held.
 Once the review period ends and any needed revisions are made to the draft AAP, it is adopted by City Council in late July.